Size and Share of Chemical Industry Valves Market

 Analysis of Chemical Industry Valves Market by Mordor Intelligence

-The chemical industry valves market size reached USD 14.79 billion in 2025 and is forecast to climb to USD 18.17 billion by 2030, advancing at a 4.20% CAGR over the period.
+The chemical industry valves market size is expected to grow from USD 14.79 billion in 2025 to USD 15.4 billion in 2026 and is forecast to reach USD 18.87 billion by 2031 at 4.15% CAGR over 2026-2031.
 Robust capital expenditure on specialty-chemical capacity in Asia-Pacific, accelerating digitization of plant assets, and stricter fugitive-emission standards collectively underpin the expansion path.
 Suppliers that couple broad valve portfolios with smart IoT-enabled diagnostics are securing long-term frame agreements as producers pursue predictive maintenance strategies.
 Meanwhile, hydrogen-ready specifications and exotic-alloy demand are reshaping product mixes, even as raw-material price swings and cybersecurity costs temper near-term adoption of fully connected valve architectures.

 Key Report Takeaways